jmdowrick/COMFORT_Cluster_Analysis/README.md

 # COMFORT Cluster Analysis

-This repository contains the code used for the cluster analysis of the COMFORT cohort.
+This repository contains the code used for the cluster analysis of the COMFORT cohort (see [Heenan et al., 2020](https://doi.org/10.1159/000508160) for cohort details).
 The scripts are organised into categories: preprocessing, mplus factor analysis input files,  analysis, and figure generation.
-A general description of the code base is included below.

 ## preprocessing
 Preprocessing was performed by running `preprocess_data.py`, which: